origamisaturn/KAGP/implementation.md

 ## Appendix A: Symbols

 ## Appendix B: Abbreviated Derivation

+TODO: Check this assertion:

+At it's core, "E-guidance" is a ascent guidance method based on
+1) An approximation of the calculus of variations solution for ... $\tan(\theta) = At + B$ as applied to
+    a) The radial differential equation ...
+    b) The differential equation normal to the target orbital plane, and
+2) Iterative solving for the terminal time $T$ based on the target tangential velocity $v_{\theta_D}$.

+The implementation of the PROGRAM differs from the paper in that
+1) estimation of final tangential velocity under both radial and yaw guidance, using RK4 instead of a Taylor expansion, and
+2) Targeting of orbits based on the elements LAN, argp, inc, ap, pe, as opposed to (THE METHOD USED IN THE PAPER)
+3) engine property estimation

 ### Fixed Thrust
 A constant thrust model for a rocket, with constant mass flow and constant exhaust velocity, is defined as follows